canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 ``unit``

 ID of an exporter to use.
-To get the list of available exporter in your system run ``$ plainbox dev list exporter``.
+To get the list of available exporters on your system run ``$ plainbox dev list exporter``.

 ``options``